stealth/grab/README.md

            the first match in the line counts)
  -s     -- single match; dont search file further after first match
            (similar to grep on a binary)
- -L     -- machine has low mem; half chunk-size (default 1GB)
+ -H     -- use hyerscan lib for scanning (see build instructions) -S     -- only for hyperscan: interpret pattern as string literal instead of regex -L     -- machine has low mem; half chunk-size (default 1GB)
            may be used multiple times
  -I     -- enable highlighting of matches (useful)